 We have complemented our internal development initiatives with select acquisitions.
 On June 6, 2002, we acquired certain Media Metrix assets from Jupiter Media Metrix, Inc. Through this acquisition, we acquired certain Internet audience measurement services that report details of Web site usage and visitor demographics.
 On July 28, 2004, we acquired the outstanding stock of Denaro and Associates, Inc, otherwise known as Q2 Brand Intelligence, Inc. or Q2, to improve our ability to provide our customers more robust survey research integrated with our underlying digital marketing intelligence platform.
-The total cost of the acquisition was approximately \$3.3 million, consisting of cash and shares of our common stock.
 On January 4, 2005, we acquired the assets and assumed certain liabilities of SurveySite Inc., or SurveySite.
 Through this acquisition, we acquired proprietary Internet-based data-collection technologies and increased our customer penetration and revenues in the survey business.
-The total cost of the acquisition was approximately \$3.6 million, consisting of cash and shares of our common stock.
-For the ninety-day period beginning January 1, 2008, the former shareholders of SurveySite (or their transferees) have the right to sell 135,635 shares of our common stock back to us for an aggregate price of approximately \$1.8 million, or \$13.35 per share.
+On May 28, 2008, we acquired the outstanding stock of M:Metrics, Inc. to expand our abilities to provide our customers a more robust solution for the mobile medium.
+The total cost of the acquisition of M:Metrics was approximately \$46.0 million, consisting of cash and transaction fees.

-Our total revenues have grown to \$87.2 million during the fiscal year ending December 31, 2007 from \$15.4 million during the fiscal year ended January 31, 2003.
-By comparison, our total expenses from operations have grown to \$76.5 million from \$35.2 million over the same period.
+Our total revenues have grown to \$117.4 million during the fiscal year ending December 31, 2008 from \$50.2 million during the fiscal year ended December 31, 2005.
+By comparison, our total expenses from operations have grown to \$106.4 million from \$54.1 million over the same period.
 The growth in our revenues was primarily the result of:

-- increased sales to existing customers, as a result of our efforts to deepen our relationships with these clients by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - · growth in our customer base through the addition of new customers; - · increases in the prices of our products and services; - · the sales of new products to existing and new customers; and - growth in sales outside of the U.S. as a result of entering into new international markets.
+- increased sales to existing customers, as a result of our efforts to deepen our relationships with these clients by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - · growth in our customer base through the addition of new customers; - · increases in the prices of our products and services; - the sales of new products to existing and new customers; - · growth in sales outside of the U.S. as a result of entering into new international markets; and - · growth from the acquisition of M:Metrics.

-As of December 31, 2007, we had 895 customers, compared to 334 as of January 31, 2003.
+As of December 31, 2008, we had 1,166 customers, compared to 565 as of December 31, 2005.
 We sell most of our products through our direct sales force.
 We established an inside sales force dedicated to selling comScore Marketer, which was launched in the fourth quarter of 2007.